Key takeaways:

 Here are a few simple ways to build an online presence:

-- Create profiles on Instagram and LinkedIn
+- Create profiles on Instagram and LinkedIn to expand your social media presence and network with people or businesses.

-- Create listings on online directories like Yelp, Houzz, HomeAdvisor, or Angi
+- Create listings on online directories like Yelp, Houzz, HomeAdvisor, or Angi.

 With a brand-new business, you need to work extra hard to find clients who’ll hire you.
-Here are some of the best low-cost marketing strategies for new painting businesses:
+The best painting business advertising strategies help you build awareness, generate leads, and book your first jobs without spending a fortune.

-- Start a referral program and reward clients for spreading the word about your business
+- Start a referral program and reward clients for spreading the word about your business.

-- Join pay-per-lead online marketplaces like Porch or Thumbtack
+- Join pay-per-lead online marketplaces like Porch or Thumbtack.

-- Run Google’s Local Services Ads to appear on Google when people search painters in your area
+- Run Google’s Local Services Ads to appear on Google when people search painters in your area.

-Join networking groups, like Business Network International (BNI) or home service entrepreneur groups on Facebook
+- Join networking groups, like Business Network International (BNI) or home service entrepreneur groups on Facebook.

 I try to get my guys to do a lot of one-to-one networking in the field.